constantjxyz/CS534-Emory/README.md

  "setting" folder: This directory contains setting files pertinent to each training process.

-"main.py": The primary Python file responsible for initializing the training process.
+ "main.py" file: The primary Python file responsible for initializing the training process.

+ "requirements.txt" file: The text file summarizing the utilized Python packages' versions